119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 A mind-bending 108 regular-season wins, plus 11 more in the postseason to rack up 119 for the year.
 Including the postseason, only the 1998 New York Yankees (125) and 2001 Seattle Mariners (120) have won more in major league history.

-They employ the presumptive AL MVP (Mookie Betts), another MVP contender (Martinez) and another who was on track to win the Cy Young Award before August shoulder trouble lightened his workload (Chris Sale).
+They employ the presumptive AL MVP (Mookie Betts), another MVP contender (Martinez) and another who was on track to win the Cy Young Award before August shoulder trouble lightened his workload (Sale).

-And yet, other names kept popping up like lobster rolls throughout greater Boston: Brock Holt hit for the cycle in a division series game against the Yankees.
+And yet, other names kept popping up like lobster rolls throughout greater Boston: Brock Holt hit for the cycle in a division-series game against the Yankees.
 Jackie Bradley Jr. slugged his way to the ALCS MVP award.
 Pearce, who, according to the Elias Sports Bureau, is the first position player to win World Series MVP with 50 or fewer regular-season games for the champions in his career.

 The top four spots in their lineup suffered through a hideous 0-for-41 from Game 3 to late in Game 4, and the Red Sox were five outs Saturday from falling into a 2-2 tie in this World Series when Pearce ambushed Dodgers closer Kenley Jansen with an eighth-inning Boston cream pie to the face to even the score at 4-4.
 Then the Sox scored five more in the ninth to run away 9-6.